silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 the kernel to run the program `/usr/bin/ls` with the argument `foo`.
 But we still don't really see what goes on behind the scenes when that program runs.
-Conceptually, we know that a program is a list of instructions for the computer, but the only real experience we have of that was the instructions for our simple, theoretical Turing machine.
+Conceptually, we know that a program is a list of instructions for the computer, but so far the only example we've seen of that was the instructions for the simple, theoretical Turing machine.
 In this chapter we'll look at some _real_ program instructions.